miguoer/blog/docs/web-front/framework/framework-react.md

         if (iteratorFn === iterableChildren.entries) {
           if (!didWarnAboutMaps) {
             console.warn(
-              'Using Maps as children is not supported. ' + 'Use an array of keyed ReactElements instead.', );
+              "Using Maps as children is not supported. " + "Use an array of keyed ReactElements instead."
+            );
           }
           didWarnAboutMaps = true;